 It’s the Eclipse CLD 4GB.
 I love it.

 Having music playing during exercise really keeps me motivated.
 If you like music, then I’m sure it will do the same for you.
 I also use it to play podcasts and audiobooks.

-The great thing about MP3 players over any other music playing device is that you can have exactly the list of songs on it that inspires you the most.
-This makes a huge difference for keeping your momentum going while you’re working out.
+The great thing about MP3 players over any other music-playing device is that you can have exactly the list of songs on it that inspires you the most.
+This makes a huge difference in keeping your momentum going while you’re working out.

 I remember the old days when I used a tiny FM radio or lugged around a portable CD player in a fanny (waist) pack.
 I was constantly changing the station or track trying to find the next song that inspired me.
 I don’t have to waste any time or energy on that absurd activity anymore.
 Every song is my favorite!